Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - On–policy vs Off–policy, estimate value of the policy used in the interaction vs estimate value of a different policy from the one used to interact with the environment
 - Online vs Offline, update estimates during learning vs separate data collection from learning
 - Tabular vs Function Approximation store a value for each state and action vs learn a parametric value function to generalize over new unseen states (like supervised learning but more complex because we do not have the target, we need to estimate it)
-- Value–based vs Policy–based vs Actor–Critic learn the value function (work better if markovian problem) vs learn the policy (work best in continous state/actions) vs mix of the two, actor=policy critic=value, the critic evaluates the policy and tells the actor how to improve
+- Value–based vs Policy–based vs Actor–Critic learn the value function (work better if Markovian problem) vs learn the policy (work best in continous state/actions) vs mix of the two, actor=policy critic=value, the critic evaluates the policy and tells the actor how to improve

 The problem that we will deal with are:
 - model-free prediction: estimate value function of an unknown MRP (MDP + fixed policy `π`)